43z708/abacus-validator/README.md

  --stack-name "abacus-ethereum"
 ```

-3. **After the stack has been created, use the following command to create the .env file in each chain directory to configure the validator.**
+3. **Once the stack (group of resources) has been created, the information needs to be retrieved and saved on the server running the validator.
+The following commands will automatically create .env files in the directory for each chain and store the necessary AWS information.**

 ```
 chain=<chain name> bash ./setenv.sh